Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 I probably wouldn’t throw in meat, fish, and other cooked foods for fear of being invaded by the ubiquitous raccoon.

-Don’t get me wrong the furry guy will love you to death, but your neighbours are going to be more than mildly annoyed.
+Don’t get me wrong, the furry guy will love you to death, but your neighbours will be more than mildly annoyed.

 Inside the compost bin

-For a new compost heap/bin you can also add a couple of shovelfuls of fresh manure from either sheep or horse to get it started.
+For a new compost heap/bin, add a couple of shovelfuls of fresh manure from sheep or horses to get it started.

-Once you’ve got it going, just keep adding waste and water to keep it wet, if it dries out (especially in the summer) it will stop.
+Once you’ve got it going, add waste and water to keep it wet.
+If it dries out (especially in the summer), it will stop.

 Collecting Rain Water

-I usually add water from the rain barrel as rainwater is a natural source of nitrates (a form of nitrogen) required by plants to grow.
+I usually add water from the rain barrel as rainwater is a natural source of nitrates (a form of nitrogen) plants require to grow.

 An alternative to adding nitrogen to your compost is adding nettles.

-Consequently, a good homemade plant fertilizer can be made from the common stinging nettle Urtica dioica due to a large amount of nitrogen it contains.
+Consequently, an excellent homemade plant fertilizer can be made from the common stinging nettle Urtica dioica due to its large amount of nitrogen.

 Nettles are native to North America as well as Europe and Asia.